UK Salary Sacrifice Calculator

 Does salary sacrifice affect my State Pension?

-Only if your reduced salary falls below the National Insurance Lower Earnings Limit (£6,396/year in 2024/25).
+Only if your reduced salary falls below the National Insurance Lower Earnings Limit (£6,500/year in 2025/26).
 Above this threshold, you continue to accrue State Pension entitlement.
 For most people, salary sacrifice won't affect State Pension, but check if making large sacrifices.

 What are the rules for cycle-to-work schemes?